rootiest/zippy-klipper_config/README.md

 ## Contact

-Rootiest#5668 on Discord (Voron and Klipper servers)
+Rootiest on Discord (Voron and Klipper servers)

 Donate to support my work: